-Wenaas becomes the first workwear manufacturer to set up production in Poland.
+Wenaas set up production in Poland.
 Wenaas and Hejco merge under the name of Kansas Wenaas AS.
 Acquisition of Business Design, which specialises in the production of uniforms and work clothes.
-Acquisition of Ary Konfeksjon AS - a sector specialist in clothing for fire and rescue personnel, ambulance crews and first responders - adds competence in the development of flame-retardant and protective clothing.
+Acquisition of Ary Konfeksjon AS - a specialist in rescue-, fire- and ambulance-clothing - adds competence in the development of flame-retardant and protective clothing.
 Wenaas works with the electricity utility sector to produce customised collections.

 The Odin brand of gloves is established, marking the first step towards becoming a head-to-toe supplier.
 The first EN standards - regulations stipulating requirements on work clothes - enter into law.
 Wenaas becomes the first player in Norway to launch its own collections of hi-visibility clothes.

 Acquisition of Forma safety shoes - a leading manufacturer of safety footwear, with emphasis on the Norwegian market.
-This is the next step on the path to becoming a head-to-toe supplier.
 With regard to flame-retardant products, major developments are taking place in the field of new textiles.
 Several new collections with multinorm protection are launched - for the electricity utility industry, for instance - with a view to meeting requirements for visibility, flame-retardant material and protection against arc flash.